 Then, create an article topic and title around each keyword phrase.
 Put each title on your content plan.

 Your content plan will provide some clear direction and help you to achieve audience-attracting results.

 14. Your SEO Strategy Won’t Work if You’ve Gone Cheap on SEO

 You might have interviewed several different SEO agencies and picked the one that was the cheapest.
 That makes sense from a cash spend perspective.
 However, does it make sense from an SEO perspective related to building your business by attracting your ideal audience?

-SEO performance needs to be factored into your marketing budget and not based on the lowest cost bidder.
-Instead of picking the least expensive agency, you should probably have picked one that checks off the following:
+SEO performance needs to be factored into your marketing budget and not based on the lowest-cost bidder.
+Instead of picking the least expensive agency, you should probably have chosen one that checks off the following:

 - They are comfortable with your business and your ideal audience.

 - You feel comfortable with them.

 - They have achieved an advantageous position for their website.

 This selection may mean that they are not the cheapest but rather may be more towards the expensive side.
 The value they create will be greater than the low-cost competitor.